Henry S. Clubb: Early activism

 At the age of 13, Clubb became a clerk at the Colchester post office.
-While working there, he learned about W. Gibson Ward, a London-based commercial traveler, who spoke of a community called the Concordium that practiced an alternative lifestyle.
-This community, later called Alcott House was found in Ham Common, and influenced by transcendentalism.
-Clubb was inspired to become a vegetarian by Ward's regular visits to his father's home, where he listened to Ward's vivid descriptions of the horrors and cruelties of the slaughterhouse.
+While working there, he learned about W. Gibson Ward, a London-based commercial traveller, who spoke of the Concordium, an alternative community later known as Alcott House at Ham Common.
+Clubb was encouraged to become a vegetarian by Ward's visits to his father's home, where he heard Ward speak about slaughterhouses.

 In 1842, at the age of 15, Clubb joined the Concordium.
-His journey there was via London, his first visit to the English capital and his first journey by train.
-After the dissolution of the community, he remained in London and became proficient in Pitman's shorthand, which had been advocated by progressives like the Concordists as a tool for the 'new age'.
-He initially worked as a shorthand teacher before taking on the role of secretary to James Simpson, the affluent leader of the early English vegetarian movement.
+His journey there was via London, his first visit to the capital and his first journey by train.
+After the dissolution of the community, he remained in London and became proficient in Pitman's shorthand.
+He first worked as a shorthand teacher before becoming secretary to James Simpson, a leader in the early English vegetarian movement.

 In 1850, he joined the Bible Christian Church, a sect founded by William Cowherd.
 He also became the local secretary of the Vegetarian Society in Salford and wrote for the Vegetarian Advocate newspaper.
-Around this time, Clubb and his family participated in a shorthand and vegetarian community in Stratford St Mary (c.
+Around this time, Clubb and his family took part in a shorthand and vegetarian community in Stratford St. Mary (c.
 1848–1851), near Colchester.

-By 1848, Henry Clubb had joined the Chartist movement.
-Clubb played a key role in uniting the Chartist localities and land plan branches in the region into what became known as the Essex and Suffolk Chartist Union.
-However, his involvement appears to have been brief.
-The following year, he was elected president of a dietetic class at the Library Institution in Salford and was earning a living through lecturing and writing on vegetarianism across the country.
+By 1848, Clubb had joined the Chartist movement.
+He was involved in bringing together Chartist localities and land plan branches in the region into what became known as the Essex and Suffolk Chartist Union, although his involvement appears to have been brief.
+The following year, he was elected president of a dietetic class at the Library Institution in Salford and earned a living by lecturing and writing on vegetarianism.